Carbide Motion User Guide

 This button is equivalent to clicking ‘open’ - you’ll be presented with a file browser window where you can find and open your G-Code file.

-Note: After you’ve loaded a G-Code file, the empty gray button will activate into the ‘RUN’ button.
+Note: After you’ve loaded a G-Code file, the ‘Start Job’ button will become active.

 Pro Tip: If you’ve loaded a .egc file (this is the encrypted G-Code file output from the Carbide 3D license of MeshCAM (or early versions of Carbide Create)), you can access the plain text version of the file by clicking the file path link at the top of the run window.